Fourier algebras of parabolic subgroups

-We note that if $\pi_p\in B$, then $\pi_p$ is a subrepresentation of $\lambda_G$.
+We note that if $\pi_p\in B$, then by assumption $\pi_p$ is a subrepresentation of $\lambda_G$.
 By the previous corollary, $B$ is countable.
 Since $\lambda_G$ has no subrepresentation which is trivial on a non-compact subgroup, we must have $\mu(A) = 0$.
 Then

 and since $B$ is countable, $\lambda_G$ is a direct sum of irreducibles. \end{proof}